msayson/msayson.github.io/_posts/2024-07-14-lambda-power-tuning.markdown

 In this case, for my Lambda function, which is written in Java and queries a DynamoDB table, 2048 MB of memory resulted in the lowest average latency, while 1024 MB of memory had the lowest runtime costs.

-We can see that 512 MB instances actually cost more than 1024 MB, and this is due to the duration being several times higher which results in higher GB-second charges.
+We can see that 512 MB actually costs more than 1024 MB, and this is due to the duration being several times higher which results in higher GB-second charges.

 This was only run for 15 iterations per memory allocation, so I increased the sample size and reran against 1024, 1536, and 2048 MB by setting powerValues and num to `"powerValues": [1024, 1536, 2048], "num": 50`.